nikoksr/konfetty/README.md

     // The processed config would look like this:
     //
     //  &RoomConfig{
     //      Devices: []any{
     //          // The first light device stays enabled and was given a brightness of 50
+    //          &LightDevice{
-    //         &LightDevice{BaseDevice: BaseDevice{Enabled: true}, Brightness: 50},
+    //              BaseDevice: BaseDevice{Enabled: true},
+    //              Brightness: 50,
+    //          },
     //
     //          // The second light device was disabled and kept the custom brightness of 75
+    //          &LightDevice{
-    //         &LightDevice{BaseDevice: BaseDevice{Enabled: false}, Brightness: 75},
+    //              BaseDevice: BaseDevice{Enabled: false},
+    //              Brightness: 75,
+    //          },
     //
     //          // The thermostat device was enabled and given a temperature of 20.0
+    //          &ThermostatDevice{
-    //         &ThermostatDevice{BaseDevice: BaseDevice{Enabled: true}, Temperature: 20.0},
+    //              BaseDevice: BaseDevice{Enabled: true},
+    //              Temperature: 20.0,
+    //          },
     //      },
     //  }

     // Continue using your config struct as usual ...
 }